dommilosz/uonet-request-signer/insomnia-plugin/README.md

 ## Installation

-Install the `insomnia-plugin-uonet-request-signer` plugin from Preferences > Plugins.
+Install the `@wulkanowy/insomnia-plugin-uonet-request-signer` plugin from Preferences > Plugins.

 ## Usage